 Companies are constantly looking for quality Microsoft Access developers, here are some questions to help you evaluate one:

 If the MS Access consultant does not provide estimates, it’s a major red flag.
 Quotes and proposals are a great way to get on the same page as your developer, otherwise you may be asking for trouble.
 Shy away from people that only offer a handshake to do your work.

-2. What kind of certifications do you have?
+2. What kind of certification do you have?

 This is a trick question since there are no Access Developer certifications in existence.
 If a developer has a related certification, as in .Net or MCP, ask them whether the skills gained from the certification are useful with Access.
 If they quote an Access developer certification, you have to wonder what else they will fib about.

 UPDATE: As several readers have pointed out, there were certifications in the past provided by Microsoft and third parties, such as Brainbench, but they are no longer offered.